developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxAccessManager/index.md

 		+ "<parm name=\"OperationMode\" value=\"1\"/>"
 		+ "</characteristic>" + "</characteristic>";

 That's it!!!
 We are done with all the coding and configuration part that will allow us to implement Access Manager both programmatically as well as using wizard.
 Now let us run and test the application.

 ## Running the Application

-1. Connect the device (having the latest EMDK runtime) to USB port.
+1. Connect the device to a USB port.

-    > Note:
-    > Make sure the device is in USB debug.
+    > Note: Make sure the device has USB debugging enabled.

 2. Run the application.